 It’s important to note that dimensions are measured from the center of the room and assume the space is rectangular.
 The true dimensions can vary slightly with the shape and curvature of the room.

 The presence of upper cabinets is indicated by a dotted line, as seen in the kitchen area above.
 This gives you an idea of their depth.
-Lower cabinets are built in and not specifically indicated, you can use vignettes and your sales and decor representatives to confirm the position and number of cabinets included in a specific kitchen layout.
+Lower cabinets are built in and not specifically indicated.
+Your decor representatives will be able to review and confirm the position and number of cabinets included in a specific kitchen layout.

 It can be difficult to understand how the relationship between the different levels and open space between floors will all work together when looking at a two-dimensional drawing.
-Each staircase will display the location of the staircase and any features under the stairs (storage closets etc.).
-With the example above, a storage area under the stairs is indicated on the Main Floor Plan.
-The second floor is often open in some area to view the floor below, and this area will be indicated in some way.
-As with the example above, the Foyer is visible from the floor above as is labeled “Foyer Below”.
+Each staircase will display the location of the staircase, any features under the stairs (storage closets etc.) as well as the direction of the stairs, marked with an UP or DN and a directional arrow.
+The second floor is often open in some area to view the floor below, and this area will be labeled with a “Open to below”, as with the example above.
+Other elements will be clearly labeled, such as the railing on the second floor.
+The jagged line shown on the stairs of the main floor and basement plan is simply there to indicate the divide between the levels.

 The various walls, outside doors and windows will be indicated by different lines and icons.
-Shaded areas are used to show different features, such as pillars, and sometimes negative space around different features such as the shower to ensure a perfect fit.
+Shaded areas are used to show different features, such as pillars and or structural beams, and sometimes space around different features such as the shower is needed due to the plumbing required behind the walls.
+Dotted lines, shown between the Kitchen and Great Room indicate an open area, or lack of wall.
 The various windows will be indicated by various rectangles that indicate the size and number of window panes there are.

 We find that the best way to really visualize your space is to use a combination of our renderings, model homes or vignettes where available as well as the help of our sales and decor professionals.
 Start by visualizing yourself walking in the front door and take yourself through the home to really understand how your space will work, look and feel.
 Not every design will work for your lifestyle or living situation and that’s okay.
 And of course, if you have any questions, were always here to help you find the home that works for you.